 (2) negotiating or entering into a new transmission arrangement between BPA and the Third-Party Transmission Provider; or

 (3) agreeing to or incurring costs associated with any construction, upgrades, or other improvements to «Customer Name»’s, BPA’s, or the Third-Party Transmission Provider’s facilities.
-The Parties will revise Exhibit D to include term and conditions associated with any direct assignment of such costs.
+The Parties shall revise Exhibit D to include terms and conditions associated with any direct assignment of such costs.

-4.1.5 If, for any reason, the Third-Party Transmission Provider requires BPA to agree to any of the above actions identified in section 4.1.4 above, then BPA may withdraw the Transfer Request and terminate the Transfer Study immediately after providing «Customer Name» notice of its intent to do so.
+4.1.5 If, for any reason, the Third-Party Transmission Provider requires BPA to agree to any of the actions identified in section 4.1.4 above, then BPA may withdraw the Transfer Request and terminate the Transfer Study immediately after providing «Customer Name» notice of its intent to do so.

 4.2 Coordination of Costs Beyond the Initial Transfer Study Deposit